capaj/socket.io-rpc/readme.md

 ## ChangeLog
-    0.0.8 -> 0.0.9 Switched from Q to when.js, when updating don't forget to change Q to when.js on your client script references
+    0.0.8 -> 0.0.9 Switched from Q to when.js for better performance

 ## Usage example